CyberGen1/enterprise_chatbot/README.md

 ### Frontend
 - `VITE_API_URL`: Backend API URL (should be set to `http://10.229.220.15:8080` or your API domain)

+### Backend
+- `PANDAS_AI_API_KEY`: Your PandasAI API key (get it from https://app.pandabi.ai)

+## Using the Chatbot

+The chatbot supports two main modes:

+1. **Regular Chat Mode**
+   - Ask general questions or chat with the AI assistant

+2. **CSV Analysis Mode**
+   - Upload a CSV file by clicking the paperclip icon
+   - Once uploaded, the chatbot will display basic information about your file
+   - You can then ask questions about the data, such as:
+     - "What are the top 5 countries by sales?"
+     - "Show me a bar chart of revenue by country"
+     - "What's the average value in the second column?"
+     - "Find outliers in the data"
+     - "Show the correlation between column A and column B"

 ## Contributing

 1. Fork the repository